 There are also special rules, which allow split-year treatment for the capital gains of people who come to, or leave, the UK part way through a tax year.

-These special rules have been put into law as part of the Statutory Residence Test (‘SRT’) with effect from 6 April 2013.
+These special rules have been put into law as part of the Statutory Residence Test (SRT) with effect from 6 April 2013.
 The rules for capital gains tax and income tax are the same.
-You can find more details on whether or not you meet the conditions for split-year treatment within the guidance on the GOV.UK website.
+You can find more details on whether or not you meet the conditions for split-year treatment within the guidance on GOV.UK.